When using a production house

 During production, record as many takes as possible.
-Because with today’s technology you can cut and paste all of your good takes together to get the ultimate track.
+With today’s technology you can cut and paste all of your good takes together to get the ultimate track.

-On the other hand don’t get overly picky with yourself.
+On the other hand, don’t get overly picky.
 The engineer will know if your take is good.
-Sometimes we as artists have a tendency to over-complicate things and stop the production flow because we are our own worse critic.
+As artists, we have a tendency to over-complicate things and stop the production flow.
+Resist the urge to your our own worst critic.

-Finally, when the sessions are completed you will need to have your own portable hard drive to save your sessions on for future production edits or mastering.
+Finally, when the sessions are completed you need to have your own portable hard drive to save your sessions for future production edits or mastering.

 - Work with the engineer and/or producer to get the product you desire.

-- Understand your studio environment and is it conducive to what your music needs are.
-Do they have the chops to produce your music?
+- Understand your studio environment.
+Is it conducive to what your music needs are?
+Do they have the chops to produce you?

 - Ask about the history of the studio?

 - Don’t be overly picky or your album will never be complete.
-It is okay to state what you would like to have in your album, but don’t be difficult.
+It is okay to state what you would like to have in your album, but learn when to let go.